Yosolita1978/Conference-Landing/README.md

 ### Next Workshops

+- **Fourth Session (Upcoming, August 24th):**
+  The fourth session is scheduled for Saturday, August 24th, at 11 a.m.
+PST.
+Don’t forget to join us as we dive deeper into using data with Next.js and explore the useMemo hook.

+- **Third Session (August 17th):**
+  The third session was held on Saturday, August 17th, and the video is available on YouTube [here](https://youtu.be/ihgin3Jvs88).
+The slides are available [here](https://www.canva.com/design/DAGOHxNeySc/P-jHy34W2Fz7UINxfNDiOg/view?utm_content=DAGOHxNeySc&utm_campaign=designshare&utm_medium=link&utm_source=editor).

 - **Second Session (August 10th):**
   The second session took place on Saturday, August 10th, and the video is available on YouTube [here](https://youtu.be/jFLXJEsLmRA).

-- **Third Session (Today, August 17th):**
-  The third session will be held today, Saturday, August 17th, and the slides are available [here](https://www.canva.com/design/DAGOHxNeySc/P-jHy34W2Fz7UINxfNDiOg/view?utm_content=DAGOHxNeySc&utm_campaign=designshare&utm_medium=link&utm_source=editor).
+The slides are available [here](https://www.canva.com/design/DAGNY0eIef4/LftWamSnFsfUzTf4WN5q1g/view?utm_content=DAGNY0eIef4&utm_campaign=designshare&utm_medium=link&utm_source=editor).

-- **Fourth Session (Upcoming, August 24th):**
-  The fourth session is scheduled for Saturday, August 24th, at 11 a.m.

 ### How to Access the Slides

+- **Third Session Slides (August 17th):**
-The third session will be held Saturday, August 17th, and the slides are available [here](https://www.canva.com/design/DAGOHxNeySc/P-jHy34W2Fz7UINxfNDiOg/view?utm_content=DAGOHxNeySc&utm_campaign=designshare&utm_medium=link&utm_source=editor).
+  The slides for the third session are available [here](https://www.canva.com/design/DAGOHxNeySc/P-jHy34W2Fz7UINxfNDiOg/view?utm_content=DAGOHxNeySc&utm_campaign=designshare&utm_medium=link&utm_source=editor).

+- **Second Session Slides (August 10th):**
-The slides for the second session Next.js course are available [here](https://www.canva.com/design/DAGNY0eIef4/LftWamSnFsfUzTf4WN5q1g/view?utm_content=DAGNY0eIef4&utm_campaign=designshare&utm_medium=link&utm_source=editor).
+  The slides for the second session are available [here](https://www.canva.com/design/DAGNY0eIef4/LftWamSnFsfUzTf4WN5q1g/view?utm_content=DAGNY0eIef4&utm_campaign=designshare&utm_medium=link&utm_source=editor).

-## Workshop August 3rd Recap
+### Full Course Playlist

+You can access the full course playlist here: [TechConMe Workshop Playlist](https://www.youtube.com/playlist?list=PLH72tRyNBul4xwHGPuduuoUuQ1b2qz1Bc).

-The slides for the first session Next.js course (August 03) are available [here](https://www.canva.com/design/DAGK9Y4Cvb0/Tnngd9YNIPRykk-dqOnEKA/view?utm_content=DAGK9Y4Cvb0&utm_campaign=designshare&utm_medium=link&utm_source=editor).
-They provide detailed explanations and examples to guide you through each module of the course.
+This playlist includes all sessions of the Next.js course, providing detailed explanations and examples to guide you through each module.

-You can watch the full workshop video here: [TechConMe Workshop Video](https://youtu.be/Oj1L3BuIJuw).

 Here’s a recap of the key moments from the workshop: